Bayesian Evidence Synthesis for the common effect model: Preliminaries

 For a given set of response values $\y$ and two competing models $M_0=\{f(\cdot|\theta_0,M_0),\theta_0\in \Theta_0\}$ and $M_1=\{f(\cdot|\theta_1,M_1),\theta_1\in \Theta_1\}$ the Bayes Factor $B_{10}$ is the ratio of the marginal densities of $\y$ under $M_1$ and $M_0$ given by

 where $\pi(\theta_\ell|M_\ell)$ represents the prior distribution of $\theta_\ell$ under model $M_\ell$, for $\ell \in \{0,1\}$.
 Note also that

-so the $PO_{10}$ quantifies the increase in the odds of $M_1$ relative to $M_0$ after the data is observed.
+where $PO_{10}$ denote the posterior model odds for $M_1$ versus $M_0$, so $BF_{10}$ quantifies the increase in the odds of $M_1$ relative to $M_0$ after the data is observed.

 The Bayes factor is a special case of posterior model odds when considering equal prior probabilities for each hypothesis or model under consideration.
-In this article we focus on the synthesis of $BF$s rather than $PO$s for several reasons.
-First of all, the choice of equal probabilities for the two competing models/hypothesis is considered as a reasonable non-informative choice.
-Moreover, when synthesizing Bayesian evidence, it is sensible to leave outside of the meta-analysis procedure any study specific prior preferences.
+Even though $PO$ is a natural tool for comparing two hypotheses or models in the Bayesian framework \citep{jeffreys1961,kass1995}, here we focus on the synthesis of $BF$s rather than $PO$s for several reasons.
+First, the choice of equal probabilities for the two competing models/hypotheses is considered as a reasonable non-informative choice.
+Moreover, when synthesizing Bayesian evidence, it is sensible to leave any study specific prior preferences outside of the meta-analysis procedure.
 Thus, we estimate a combined $BF$ across all studies and then incorporate any overall prior model preferences at the end of the meta analytic procedure.

 Since the $BF$ does not depend on the prior probabilities of the models, it is usually interpreted as the odds provided by the data for $M_1$ to $M_0$.
 However, $BF_{10}$ obviously depends on the prior distributions of the model parameters.
 Large values of $BF_{k\ell}$ indicate strong posterior support of model $M_k$ against model $M_\ell$; for details see, e.g. \citet{kass1995}.